theerthaavnsh/Coffee-Menu---FreeCodeCamp/README.md

 Finally, you'll learn how to make webpages that respond to different screen sizes by building a photo gallery with Flexbox, and a magazine article layout wwith CSS Grid.

+<h2>Course 2: CSS<h2>

+Learn Basic CSS by Building a Cafe Menu, Completed
+CSS tells the browser how to display your webpage.
+You can use CSS to set the color, font, size, and other aspects of HTML elements.

+In this course, you'll learn CSS by designing a menu page for a cafe webpage.